helenthai/Turtle-Charter/README.md

-# a3 - Turtle Charter
+### Turtle Charter

-This repository contains a Python module for drawing a simple bar chart, created as part of an assignment for the [Introduction to Programming](https://canvas.uw.edu/courses/1139975) course at the UW iSchool.
+This repository contains a Python module for drawing a simple bar chart using Turtle library